Speeches, Articles and Reports

 November 28, 2005

-“The world will be watching QB3 scientists.
-They’ll be watching basic science on the top floor, development of new drugs on the second floor, and the translation into trials on the first floor.
-That is R, D, and D in a single building.”
+“It is no exaggeration to say that the world will be watching QB3 scientists.
+They’ll be watching basic science on the top floor, development of new drugs on the second floor, and the translation of that into trials on the first floor.
+That is truly R, D, and D in a single building.
+It’s really exciting.”

 PDF (right click to download)